Lacunae The Wealth Gap · an interactive on U.S. wealth inequality

 The Distribution

-The champagne glass is the most honest chart in economics.
-Scroll to move through the U.S. wealth distribution, from the bottom to the very top.
+Scroll to move through each fifth of the U.S. population, from the poorest at the bottom to the richest at the top.

 100 Americans

-Each dot is 1% of the U.S. population, colored by wealth group.
+Each dot represents 1 percent of the U.S. population, colored by the wealth group its members belong to.

 Bottom 50%